Explore the OHL: Barrie Colts

 ARENA

-Sadlon Arena (formerly Barrie Molson Centre) is a 4,195-seat multi-purpose venue that opened in 1995.
+Sadlon Arena (formerly Barrie Molson Centre) is a 4,195-seat multi-purpose venue that opened on December 31, 1995 when the Colts faced the Sudbury Wolves.
 In 2019, a 10-year naming rights agreement with Paul Sadlon Motors renamed the facility Sadlon Arena.
 Home to the Barrie Colts, the arena hosts hockey games, concerts, and community events.
 Horsepower Sports Bar & BBQ Grill, located at ice level, offers a sports bar atmosphere with Barrie Colts memorabilia, including game-worn jerseys, sticks, and photos.
+At the time of its opening, it was the first of a new generation of OHL arenas, with several others to follow soon-after.
+Cool Feature: The Colts do a great job showcasing all of their franchise record-holders on leaderboards hung atop the perimeter of the playing surface.

 Eddie Powers Memorial Trophy (Top Scorer)